waggle-sensor/summer2020/ng/spencerDailyLog.md

   * Dogs is another possibility for object detection
   * Google's Waymo dataset has many vehicles, but no granular data like make/model
   * Need to continue looking into this

+**Friday, August 14**

+* Ran regression and time series tests after benchmarks were running overnight
+  * Sample conf vs. next batch precision yields the best correlation, even compared to sample precision
+* Documented results in presentation for next week
+* Briefly revised analyses tools to incorporate a matplotlib graph of confidences, alongside the generated PDF
+* Attended AI/ML presentations
+* Wrote script to label Stanford car dataset, sorting by car types (e.g. sedan, SUV, cab)
+* Deployed model on Lambda to train for the weekend
+* Writing tools to help manually annotate the maingate dataset, hopefully each class yields similar types
+  * Otherwise, may search the internet for similar images